 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to maraviroc, or if you are taking certain other medicines and have severe kidney disease that may require dialysis.
+Do not use this medicine if you have had an allergic reaction to maraviroc, or if you have severe kidney disease and are taking certain other medicines.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.

 - Swallow the tablet whole.
 Do not crush, break, or chew it.

 - Maraviroc is used with other medicines to treat HIV infection.
 Make sure you take all of the medicines your doctor ordered.
 Do not stop taking this medicine, even for a short time, unless your doctor tells you to.

 - This medicine works best if there is a constant amount in the blood.
 To keep blood levels constant, take this medicine at the same time each day and do not miss any doses.
 Refill your prescription on time so you do not run out of medicine.